GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 ### Connection via Unix Sockets

-To connect using a Unix domain socket (such as created by the Cloud SQL proxy), you can use the `"unixSocketPath"` property to specify a path to a local file instead of connecting directly over TCP.
+To connect using a Unix domain socket (such as the one created by the Cloud SQL proxy), you can use the `unixSocketPath` property to specify a path to a local file instead of connecting directly over TCP.

 Example using MySQL:
 ```